Sometimes an original will becomes lost and cannot be located, despite best intentions for safekeeping.

 - that the original will revoked all pre-existing wills;

 - the circumstances surrounding the absence of the original will;

-- that all persons affected by the application, if it is granted, know about it and have consented to the application; all having legal capacity;
+- that all persons affected by the application, having legal capacity, know about it and have consented to it;

 - that the presumption the will might have been revoked does not arise.

-On the matter of destroying a will, the Court said that the destruction of a will by someone other than the testator without the testator’s knowledge and consent, does not revoke (or cancel) a will.
+The Court said that the destruction of a will by someone other than the testator without the testator’s knowledge and consent does not revoke (cancel) it.